wenhuizhang/calc/README.md

 calc
 ====

-A simple calculator made with lex and yacc.
-Trying to make it feature compatable with [jisoncalc](http://github.com/davidbalbert/jisoncalc).
-Supports floating point math.
+Calculator based on lex and yacc.

-##Using
+##Usage

 ```
 $ make